JulienBalestra/pyalgo/readme.md

 * Simple linked list (list->next)
 * Simple but useful methods in LinkedList class
 * *Trash* instance is used to unreferenced items.

+## Generator

+Demonstrate how use a generator with fibonacci suite.

+Browse to tests folder to get how it works.